maxgohren/ESPip-Boy/devlogs/October2025-DeepDives.md

+# October  8 2025 - Wednesday  9:01 PM
+Deleted the GPS, wired up the TI fuel guage.

+Looks like I was confused, it uses a high side sense resistor.
+I (believe I) need to connect the BAT+ terminal to the BAT connection, and then connect the SRX (sense resistor pin) to the power supply input.
+This makes sense to me from my INA219 current sensor usage: it's just a series resistor the chip uses to make measurements.
+I must pass the current in and out of the battery through this resistor to make any meaningful readings.
+However, without the board on my bench, I do not trust my datasheet guesses.
+I added a 0R resistor on the SRX pin so that I may disconnect my battery from it, and wire it directly to the input of the LDO as originally planned.

+I ran the design rules checker and cleaned up a few nets.
+It's almost too good to be true haha.
+It feels wrong to say but the schematic is done.
+I say wrong because I am not one to finish things and call it done, I like a neurotic and obsessive amount of checking things over, which I will do in the coming weeks.
+During the checking, I will also be placing and routing the components on the PCB, to start getting reps in there, and seeing what fits where and what doesn't work.

+My brain is fried, and I am done for the day.
+Hoorah!

 # October  8 2025 - Wednesday 12:13 AM
 Today I finished the TI Fuel Gauge and the LDO Regulator on the schematic.